Who we are

 Our Mission

-The Greater Sudbury Food Policy Council (GSFPC) will:
+The Greater Sudbury Food Policy Council champions an affordable, equitable and sustainable food system.

-Our Successes
+Our Mandate

 - Healthy Food Access and Literacy

-- Growing Food (not for profit)
+- Growing Food (Non-profit)

 - Forest and Freshwater Foods

-- Food Retail, Service and Tourism
+- Food Retail, Service, and Tourism

 - Agriculture and Food Processing